faircloth-lab/phyluce/docs/tutorial-four.rst

 How we do that is outlined below.
 Many of the steps we've run before, so I'm not going to explain these quite as much as I have previously.
-Several other of the steps that we're going to run are also outlined in :ref:`Tutorial I`.
+Several other of the steps that we're going to run are also outlined in :ref:`TutorialOne`.

 First, we need to make a directory to hold our in-silico test results: